amandavical/amandavical/README.md

 ---
 ### About Me
 | How's it going?
-I'm 17 years old and I've been passionate about programming since 2021.
+I'm 17 years old and I've been study about programming since 2021.
 I focus on software, web, and mobile development, always eager to learn and explore new technological frontiers.

 - 💭 I'm a programming scholarship recipient at Curiosity Academy at IFCE.
 - 🎓 Graduated in Informatics from IFCE Fortaleza (2021-2023).